duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 #### Scale Tests

-However, using only 5GB of data does not answer our second key question: “What scale of data can it handle?”!
+Using only 5GB of data does not answer our second key question: “What scale of data can it handle?”!
 We also ran only the group by and join related operations (avoiding in-memory imports and exports) at the 5GB and the 50GB scale.
 Older versions of DuckDB could not handle the 50GB dataset when joining or aggregating, but modern versions can handle both, even on a memory-constrained 16GB RAM laptop.
 Instead of measuring performance, we measure the size of the benchmark that was able to complete on a given version.